cardinalanticheat/documentation/checklist/bedrock.md

 ### Configure Geyser to use Floodgate

 After starting your server once, it will generate the Geyser-Spigot config in your plugins directory.
+Please be aware that details may wary - make sure to compare this information with the official Flodgate documentation.

 Edit the config: